(Article last updated: February 18, 2019)

 Use this to your advantage and try checking again, even up until the day before, to see if you can get what you want.

-The same ideas could be applied to booking special events like boat cruises, although you almost always have to book those 180 days in advance.
+The same ideas above could be applied to booking special events like boat cruises, although you almost always have to book those 180 days in advance.
 Since those have even fewer spots available than restaurants, you should put those high on your priority list.

 Are there reservations you're hoping to get or other tips for snagging hard-to-get Disney World dining reservations you'd like to share?